remjey/HabitSailor/README.md

 HabitSailor is a work-in-progress SailfishOS client for HabitRPG servers like Habitica.
 It is meant to be imported int the QtCreator of the SailfishOS SDK.

+HabitSailor is free software, released under GPLv3.
+Artwork is CC-BY-SA 3.0. (see LICENCE file for details)

 ## Why

 Because the Android client is terribly slow and the website is too heavy for Jolla’s navigator.